SMB Innovation Program FAQs

 - The Small Business Innovation Program is a first-of-its-kind “accelerator” program designed to support entrepreneurs as they solve problems for small businesses through the development of new products, features, and services.

-- Startups selected for the program will reside at a new SMB InnoLoft space at Constant Contact’s Massachusetts headquarters and will receive resources and mentorship to build their early-stage startups.
+- Startups selected for the program reside at the SMB InnoLoft space at Constant Contact’s Massachusetts headquarters and receive resources and mentorship to build their early-stage startups.

-- The SMB InnoLoft is accepting submissions through March 31 to participate in the inaugural class.
+- The SMB InnoLoft is accepting submissions through October 29 to participate in the fourth class, scheduled for February 1 through May 31.

 - What types of startups will participate in the program?